Please refer to our Calendar Page for our monthly worship schedule

 February 10th - Visit to St. George Church at 54th St. and 8th Avenue, NYC

-To join us for the 2012-2013 year, please click here to download the Youth Choir registration form and choirister's pledge.
+To join us for the 2013-2014 year, download the Youth Choir registration form and choirister's pledge.
+AMC Youth Choir Registration Form 2013

 Make youth choir a part of your child's life!
 Choir members learn to sing the hymns of our faith and develop a deeper understanding of Orthodoxy through their participation in liturgical services.
 Come meet New Friends at our welcome Back Get Together / Registration on Wednesday, September 12, 2012 from 7:30 to 8:30 pm.